-- 7 With implementation of MM WAT-1, -2, -3, and -4, which would require a storm water permit, - 8 SWPPP, Notice of Intent, and Notice of Termination, residual Project-specific impacts as well as - 9 the Project's contribution to cumulative impacts would be less than significant.
+With implementation of MM WAT-1, -2, -3, and -4, which would require a storm water permit, SWPPP, Notice of Intent, and Notice of Termination, residual Project-specific impacts as well as the Project's contribution to cumulative impacts would be less than significant.

-10 Land Use and Planning
+Land Use and Planning

-Wo ould the Project: Potentially Significant Impact Less Than Significant Impact with Mitigation Incorporated Less Than Significant Impact No Impact See Prior Document a) Physically divide an established community? × b) Conflict with any applicable land use plan, policy, or regulation of an agency with jurisdiction over the project (including, but not limited to the general plan, specific plan, local coastal program, or zoning ordinance) adopted for purpose of avoiding or mitigating an environmental effect? × c) Conflict with any applicable habitat conservation plan or natural community conservation plan? ×
+Wo ould the Project: Potentially Significant Impact Less Than Significant Impact with Mitigation Incorporated Less Than Significant Impact No Impact See Prior Document a) Physically divide an established community? × b) Conflict with any applicable land use plan, policy, or regulation of an agency with jurisdiction over the project (including, but not limited to the general plan, specific plan, local coastal program, or zoning ordinance) adopted for purpose of avoiding or mitigating an environmental effect? × C) Conflict with any applicable habitat conservation plan or natural community conservation plan? ×

-- 12 The Project area is located at the southwest end of the City of Goleta, on the South Coast of the - 13 County of Santa Barbara, along the south-central coast of California.
-The Ellwood Mesa Open - 14 Space Plan Area is located within the jurisdiction of the City of Goleta and within the Coastal - 15 Zone of the State of California.
-Surrounding land uses include Recreation, Residential, and - 16 Industrial land uses to the north, Coal Oil Point Reserve to the east, and Sandpiper Golf Course - 17 to the west. - 18 The Project area is a vacant, undeveloped public open space except for a 45-space off-street - public parking area at Hollister Avenue (see Recreation).
-The GP/CLUP land use designation of - 20 the Project area within the Land Use Element is Open Space/Passive Recreation (REC). - 21 According to Land Use Policy LU 9.4, these lands are subject to deed restrictions that require - the use of the property to be restricted in perpetuity to passive recreational activities and habitat - 23 protection.
-An extensive coastal access trail system shall be maintained and any trail - 24 improvements shall be designed to maintain the natural, low-impact appearance of the existing - informal trails (City of Goleta 2006).
-Related Policy OS 5 requires that the area be managed to
+The Project area is located at the southwest end of the City of Goleta, on the South Coast of the County of Santa Barbara, along the south-central coast of California.
+The Ellwood Mesa Open Space Plan Area is located within the jurisdiction of the City of Goleta and within the Coastal Zone of the State of California.
+Surrounding land uses include Recreation, Residential, and Industrial land uses to the north, Coal Oil Point Reserve to the east, and Sandpiper Golf Course and the Comstock Homes (The Bluffs) subdivision to the west.

+The Project area is a vacant, undeveloped public open space except for a 45-space off-street public parking area at Hollister Avenue (see Recreation).
+The GP/CLUP land use designation of the Project area within the Land Use Element is Open Space/Passive Recreation (REC).
+According to Land Use Policy LU 9.4, these lands are subject to deed restrictions that require the use of the property to be restricted in perpetuity to passive recreational activities and habitat protection.
+An extensive coastal access trail system shall be maintained and any trail improvements shall be designed to maintain the natural, low-impact appearance of the existing informal trails (City of Goleta 2006).
+Related Policy OS 5 requires that the area be managed to provide coastal access and passive, coastal-dependent recreational opportunities consistent with protection and enhancement of the site's ESHAs and other environmental and scenic resources.

-- 1 provide coastal access and passive, coastal-dependent recreational opportunities consistent - 2 with protection and enhancement of the site's ESHAs and other environmental and scenic - 3 resources. - 4 The Project area also falls within an ESHA overlay for riparian corridors and monarch butterfly - 5 overwintering habitat (City of Goleta 2006). - 6 Additionally, the Project area is located within the planning boundary of the Airport Land Use - 7 Plan (ALUP) prepared by the Santa Barbara County Airport Land Use Commission (ALUC) - 8 (Santa Barbara County Association of Governments [SBCAG] 1993).
-The ALUP addresses - 9 compatible land uses in the vicinity of Santa Barbara Airport.
-The ALUP establishes protection - 10 zones and planning boundaries around each airport to ensure public safety and appropriate - 11 management of aircraft noise impacts.
-The Project area is located outside of the General Airport - 12 Traffic Pattern Zone, but is located in the Airport Influence Area as identified in the ALUP.
+The Project area also falls within an ESHA overlay for riparian corridors and monarch butterfly overwintering habitat (City of Goleta 2006).

+Additionally, the Project area is located within the planning boundary of the Airport Land Use Plan (ALUP) prepared by the Santa Barbara County Airport Land Use Commission (ALUC) (Santa Barbara County Association of Governments [SBCAG] 1993).
+The ALUP addresses compatible land uses in the vicinity of Santa Barbara Airport.
+The ALUP establishes protection zones and planning boundaries around each airport to ensure public safety and appropriate management of aircraft noise impacts.
+The Project area is located outside of the General Airport Traffic Pattern Zone, but is located in the Airport Influence Area as identified in the ALUP.

-- 14 A significant land use and planning impact would be expected to occur if the project resulted in - any of the impacts noted in the above checklist.
+A significant land use and planning impact would be expected to occur if the project resulted in any of the impacts noted in the above checklist.